How to Annotate UML Shapes?

 callout pointer

-Hiding an Annotation Layer
+Hiding the Annotation Layer

-1. Open the Diagram Layers window again.
+1. Re-open the Diagram Layers window.

 hide annotation layer